-Optimizing your engagement #
+Step 2: Optimizing your engagement #

 Some may speculate that a change in content here or there would solve the issue, but then you remember that Google’s approach to sifting through and displaying content is arguably the most advanced in the world, learning from mistakes and trends in realtime.
 Beyond that, it boasts of catering to the individual experience, adapting its filtering processes to match a single user’s preferences.

-Just as this negative engagement can ruin sender reputation, positive engagement over time can build it back up again.
+Pro tip: just as this negative engagement can ruin sender reputation, positive engagement over time can build it back up again.
 Use your transactional mail and other high-engagement streams to target those most active contacts, increasing your overall engagement rate and training spam filters like Gmail’s to more fully trust your messages.

 Always keep a close eye on engagement metrics.
 If a low percentage of people are opening and clicking, Gmail may start to think these messages aren’t so important.

-Protecting your forms #
+Step 3: Protecting your forms #

 Of course, it’s also possible to get blocked very quickly, usually because of some kind of mistake on the sender’s end.
 Maybe an integration malfunctioned and sent the wrong content, perhaps a spammer was able to use the domain to send spam, or possibly a bot exploited some web forms to facilitate a denial-of-service attack.
-These large bursts of unwanted messages with an increase in spam complaints makes Gmail take urgent and aggressive steps to prevent the messages from harming others.
+These large bursts of unwanted messages with an increase in spam complaints make Gmail take urgent and aggressive steps to prevent the messages from harming others.

 Beyond that, try not to make collecting your customers’ email addresses a required step.
 When people get frustrated, they’ll fill in any random information to proceed, often leading to emailing a spamtrap that will get your future messages blocked.

-Monitoring your reputation #
+Step 4: Monitoring your reputation #

-Finally, be responsive to detected reputation shifts.
 The best and easiest gauge is registering your DKIM domain with Google Postmaster Tools.
 This toolset shares data from Gmail directly about how your messages are performing each day, including domain and IP reputation metrics.
 We even have a handy guide on how to interpret and respond to this reputation data, so no guesswork around whether your hard work is paying off!